dadabin81/-ai-website-architect/README.md

 ### One-Time Setup

 1.  **Create a GitHub Repository:** Create a new, empty repository on GitHub.
-For this project, the correct repository is: `https://github.com/dadabin81/-ai-website-architect.git`.

 2.  **Publish from Studio:** Inside Firebase Studio, use the "Source Control" view (the icon with branching lines) to **Publish to GitHub**.
-Connect your GitHub account and select the repository you just created.
+Connect your GitHub account and select the repository you created.
 This will push your project code to the repository.

 3.  **Configure App Hosting:**
     *   Go to the Firebase Console for your project.